hainayanda/Impose/README.md

 ## Safe Injection

 Sometimes you just don't want your app to be throwing errors just because it's failing in dependency injection.
 In those cases, just use `@SafelyInjected` attribute or `injectIfProvided` function.
-It will return nil if injection fail:
+It will return nil if the injection fails:

 ```swift
 class InjectedByPropertyWrapper {